Financial-Times/ft-origami/docs/build-service.md

 If the requested bundle is already available, a `200 OK` status code will be returned with the bundle in the response body.

-If the bundle is not immediately available, but the request is valid, a `202 Accepted` status will be returned, and if not already in progress, the build will commence in the background.
-An `X-FT-Build-Status` response header will be included in the response giving the identifier for the build, the date the build started in [RFC1123](http://www.ietf.org/rfc/rfc1123.txt) format, the current status, and an optional progress indication for that stage of the build:
+If an existing bundle is not available, but the request is valid, a `202 Accepted` status will be returned, and if not already in progress, the building and bundling will commence in the background (except where the `sync` parameter has been set).

+All `2xx` responses will include an `X-FT-Build-Info` response header, giving the build hash, the date the build started in [RFC1123](http://www.ietf.org/rfc/rfc1123.txt) format, the hostname of the build server, and the current status (one of 'downloading', 'building', 'minifying', 'cached'):

-	X-FT-Build-Status: {build_hash}; {build_start_date}; {status} {progress}
+	X-FT-Build-Info: {build_hash}; {build_start_date}; {build_server}; {status}
-	X-FT-Build-Status: 1b1ab000a9b5642f6b8726039f1e79477b57c103; Tue, 15 Nov 2012 08:12:31 GMT; downloading 2/6
+	X-FT-Build-Info: 1b1ab000a9b5642f6b8726039f1e79477b57c103; Tue, 15 Nov 2012 08:12:31 GMT; prod04-build02-uk1; cached

-If the request was not valid, a `400 Bad Request` is returned, with a plain text explanation in the response body
+If the request was not valid, a `400 Bad Request` is returned, with a plain text explanation in the response body (if `showerrors is set`).

-If the request was valid but the build failed, a `500 Internal Server Error` is returned, with a plain text explanation in the response body.
+If the request was valid but the build failed, a `500 Internal Server Error` is returned, with a plain text explanation in the response body (if `showerrrors` is set).
 The most common causes of a 500 error are dependency conflicts or linting errors from closure compiler.
+The build must also fail if the resulting bundle exceeds 5MB in size.

 ### GET /bundles/css